My Cousin Vinny: Plot

 During the trial, Gibbons's nervousness and severe stutter undermine Stan's defense.
 Meanwhile, Vinny adopts an aggressive but perceptive questioning style that steadily discredits Trotter's witnesses.
 He uses his newfound knowledge of the cooking time of grits to show that one witness's timeline of the crime is inaccurate.
 He then challenges the others by questioning their ability to positively identify the suspects due to obstructions in their sightline and impaired vision.
-Impressed, Stan promptly rehires Vinny to represent him.
+Impressed, Stan rehires Vinny to represent him.

-The next day, Trotter calls a surprise witness: FBI analyst George Wilbur.
+The next day, Trotter calls a surprise witness, FBI analyst George Wilbur.
 Wilbur testifies that tire tracks at the crime scene match those of the boys' 1964 Buick Skylark, though Vinny gets him to admit the tires are among the most common in the United States.
 Haller then orders a lunch recess and denies Vinny's request for a full-day continuance to prepare a rebuttal.
 Exhausted from lack of sleep, strained by Haller's hostility, and fearing he will lose the case, Vinny lashes out at Lisa when she tries to help.
 Soon after, however, he realizes that one of her photographs, showing the tire marks at the scene, may help the case.

 Vinny compels a reluctant Lisa to testify as an expert witness, drawing on her family background in auto repair and her encyclopedic knowledge of cars.
 Examining the photograph, Lisa explains that only the 1963 Pontiac Tempest, which resembles a Buick Skylark, could have made the tire tracks, due to its independent rear suspension and Positraction.
 Vinny recalls Wilbur to the stand, who confirms Lisa's testimony, simultaneously discrediting his own.
 The sheriff then testifies that, at Vinny's request, he identified two men fitting Bill's and Stan's description who were arrested in Georgia while driving a stolen Pontiac Tempest, and were carrying a gun matching the murder weapon.
 With the prosecution's case dismantled, Trotter moves to have all charges dismissed.

 Bill, Stan, the sheriff, Trotter, and Judge Haller congratulate Vinny on his success.
 As he and Lisa drive away, she reveals that she persuaded Judge Malloy to vouch for Vinny's fictitious "Jerry Callo" résumé.
-The couple then resume bickering over their long-delayed wedding plans.
+The couple then resumes bickering over their long-delayed wedding plans.